CommonJS Module Resolution

 Relative and absolute paths start with './', '../', or '/'.
-They resolve against the directory of the calling module. require('./utils') in a file at /home/app/src/lib/foo.js looks for something at /home/app/src/lib/utils (with extension probing, which we'll get to).
+Relative paths are resolved against the directory of the calling module.
+If a file at /home/app/src/lib/foo.js calls require('./utils'), the resolver starts from /home/app/src/lib/utils, then applies extension and directory probing.

-Bare specifiers are everything else. 'lodash', '@scope/pkg', 'express/lib/router'.
-These trigger the node_modules climbing algorithm - the most complex of the three paths.
+Bare specifiers are everything else: 'lodash', '@scope/pkg', or 'express/lib/router'.
+These enter the node_modules climbing algorithm, which is the branch most affected by package layout and package metadata.

 const fs = require('fs');

-The full list of built-in modules is accessible at runtime:
+The full list of built-in modules is available at runtime:

-When the specifier starts with ./, ../, or /, Node treats it as a filesystem path.
-Relative paths resolve against __dirname of the calling module.
-An absolute path is used as-is.
+When a specifier starts with ./, ../, or /, Node treats it as a filesystem path.
+Relative paths are anchored at the caller's __dirname; absolute paths are used as written.

-If you write require('./utils') and there's no file literally named utils (no extension), Node tries appending extensions in this order:
+If you write require('./utils') and there is no file literally named utils, Node tries these extensions in order:

-Each attempt calls an internal stat binding to check if the file exists.
-The first hit wins.
-So if both utils.js and utils.json exist in the same directory, require('./utils') loads utils.js.
+Each attempt checks whether that file exists, and the first hit wins.
+If both utils.js and utils.json exist in the same directory, require('./utils') loads utils.js.

-Each extension has its own handler registered on Module._extensions.
-You can technically add your own:
+Each extension has a handler registered on Module._extensions.
+User code can technically add another handler:

 require.extensions['.txt'] = function(module, filename) {